ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ## Getting To Know Our Data

 If you want to follow along, you can grab the needed CSV files (and all of the code used in this article, too) from [this repo](https://github.com/ezekg/sitepoint-programmatically-insert-wp-posts).
-First things first, let's take a look at the CSV data we're going to be dealing with: (please note the 'File' column, which is there to show you that I am spreading all of this data across multiple CSV files)
+Alrighty, first things first, let's take a look at the CSV data we're going to be dealing with: (please note the 'File' column, which is there to show you that I am spreading all of this data across multiple CSV files)

 | File        | Title                 | Content                         | Attachment      |
 |:----------- |:--------------------- |:------------------------------- |:--------------- |